Darul Uloom, Birmingham

-The Darul Uloom Birmingham Islamic High School (دارالعلوم الاسلامية العربية برمنجهام, دارالعلوم برمنگهم) is an Islamic school in Birmingham, England.
+The Darul Uloom Birmingham Islamic High School (دارالعلوم الاسلامية العربية برمنجهام, دارالعلوم برمنگهم) is an Islamic independent high school in Birmingham, England.
 It was established in 1985 by Jami Masjid and Islamic Centre Birmingham.

 Controversies

 2011

 The school was inspected in May 2011, following a Channel 4 documentary Dispatches illegally filming teaching sessions within the school.
 Ofsted found that it was "good" with regards to the behaviour of pupils, "satisfactory" with regards to how well the curriculum and other activities met the range of needs and interests of pupils and quality of provision for pupils’ spiritual, moral, social and cultural development, but "inadequate" in overall quality of education, how effective teaching and assessment were in meeting of pupils’ needs, how well pupils made progress in their learning, and the overall welfare, health and safety of pupils.

 The report followed the Dispatches documentary, entitled Lessons in Hate and Violence, on 14 February 2011, which filmed undercover inside the school, documenting that many students and teachers were preaching intolerance to other students.
 Some of the footage showed a preacher making extremely offensive remarks about Hindus and ranting: "Disbelievers are the worst creatures".

 The school released an official statement about the programme on its website, sharing their understandable frustration stating that it had been grossly misrepresented and that comments had been taken out of context.
 Local MP John Hemming made comments supporting the school.
 The school said it was targeted by hate calls following the broadcast.

 The DfE ruled that the Dispatches programme found a "minimal amount of evidence" of intolerance and contempt for other cultures, religions and mainstream society and "a culture of intolerance where adherents to other faiths are despised and considered inferior" despite Muslims respecting all faiths.
 It said that the school promoted a "wholesale repudiation of mainstream society"; and that the headmaster, deputy headmaster, and religious studies teacher were among the speakers secretly recorded "denigrating or belittling members of other religions" and promoting the view that Muslims must remain separate from mainstream society.